 Trade and market in Victoria III

-In today’s article we will look at trade and markets.
-I will say up front that trading will be complex and will be one of the essential parts of the game.
+In today’s article, we will discuss trade and markets.
+I say up front that trading will be complex and will be one of the core parts of the game.
 This article is part of the economy wiki where you can find more information on how the economy works in Victoria III.
-But let’s take a look at the markets already.
+But let’s take a look at the markets first.

-The basic component of the game will be the market on which individual raw materials or goods will be traded.
-This is where the principle of a free market ala “supply/demand” will normally operate.
-The price will rise if there is a shortage of raw materials on the market, and conversely the price will fall if there is a surplus of raw materials on the market.
+The basic component of the game is to be the previously mentioned market on which individual raw materials or goods are traded.
+This is where the principle of a free market ala “supply/demand” normally operates.
+The price will rise if there is a shortage of raw materials on the market, and conversely, the price will fall if there is a surplus of raw materials on the market.

-So if you find an opportunity on the market and you start producing expensive raw materials then you can start selling them and if you don’t oversaturate the market you can make a lot of money and improve your budget.
+So if you find an opportunity on the market and you start producing expensive raw materials, you can start selling them.
+If you don’t oversaturate the market, you can make a lot of money and improve your budget.

 Zones of markets

-The basis of everything is that every country will be part of a market.
-In case you are a small country, you will have a small market with only your country.
-But in case you have a bigger country that will have influence so you will have the power to create custom unions to which the countries you influence will be able to join…
+The basis of everything is that every country is a part of a market.
+In case you are a small country, you will probably have a small market with your country only.
+But in case you have a bigger country that has influence and so the power to create custom unions, you will be able to join…

 What is custom union?
 Custom union is great way how to expand your markets and get more goods.
 Powerful country must extends their markets and weaker countries can gain access to more resources. – read more about custom unions.

 But don’t worry you won’t be locked into just your market.
-In order to trade with others you will need to use trade routes…
+To trade with others you will need to use trade routes…

 Trade routes

-Each path setting up will look like this…
+The setup of each path will look like this…

-…you’ll always know what kind of price shift it’s gonna do for you. so you can see here that if you’re Egypt, the price of paper will increase slightly.
-It should be added that each trade route will cost you something, so you won’t be able to have unlimited of them.
+…you’ll always know what kind of price shift it will make for you.
+As you can see here, if you’re playing for Egypt, the price of paper will increase slightly.
+It should be added that each trade route will cost you something, so you won’t be able to have an unlimited amount of them.

-Each trade route will cost you regardless of the bureaucracy conditions and in case you trade by sea you will also need ports and convoys.
-As far as I understand it each route will gradually charge and increase the “level” which will solve how many resources you will be able to trade, but we will know more about it when the game will be online.
+Each trade route will cost you regardless of the bureaucratic conditions and in case you trade by sea you will also need ports and convoys.
+As far as I understand it, each route will gradually charge and increase the “level” which will solve how many resources you will be able to trade in the future.
+However, be aware that we will know more about it when the game will be online.

 Beware of dependency on another country!